-Sourcing skilled workers from overseas is increasingly becoming a strategic move for businesses.
-The process of sponsoring an overseas worker involves navigating a complex legal framework and fulfilling a set of stringent responsibilities.
-Follow these tips below to ensure a successful and compliant sponsorship process.
+Sourcing skilled workers from overseas is increasingly becoming a strategic move for Australian businesses facing talent shortages.
+The process of sponsoring an overseas worker involves navigating a complex legal framework and meeting a series of responsibilities.
+Follow these tips to ensure a smooth, compliant sponsorship journey that supports your business goals.

-Before you can sponsor an overseas worker, your business must be approved as a sponsor by the Australian Department of Home Affairs (the Department).
-This process involves demonstrating your company’s legitimacy, financial stability, and the genuine need for an overseas worker to fill a specific role.
-Australian businesses must also engage in Labour Market Testing (LMT) to prove that no Australian worker is available to fill the job, thereby justifying the need for an overseas hire.
+Before you can sponsor an overseas worker, your business must first be approved as a sponsor by the Department of Home Affairs.
+This involves proving your business is legally operating, financially sound, and has a genuine need for a skilled overseas employee to fill a specific role.

-It is imperative that sponsored workers in Australia are offered fair work conditions that are no less favourable than those that would be offered to an Australian performing the same role in the same location.
-This includes providing a market salary rate that complies with the Temporary Skilled Migration Income Threshold (TSMIT) and ensuring conditions of employment meet Australian standards regarding working hours, leave entitlements, and workplace safety.
+Sponsored workers must be offered employment terms and conditions that are no less favourable than those provided to Australian workers in the same role and location.
+This includes meeting the Temporary Skilled Migration Income Threshold (TSMIT) and ensuring the worker’s pay and conditions align with Australian workplace standards, covering fair wages, working hours, leave entitlements, and workplace safety.

 Employers must ensure ongoing compliance with all Australian immigration and workplace laws.
 This includes maintaining accurate records of employment conditions, visa statuses, and any changes in the employment situation.
 The Australian government conducts regular audits to ensure compliance, and failure to adhere to these regulations can result in significant penalties.